Quick Summary

 |---|---|---|

-| Cycling computer/GPS | ₹10,000–₹30,000 | Track rides, navigate routes, monitor heart rate.
-Computers guide |
+| Cycling computer/GPS | ₹10,000–₹40,000 | Track rides, navigate routes, monitor heart rate.
+The Wahoo Elemnt Roam (₹36,999) is the go-to GPS computer available at Cobbled Climbs. |

 | Premium jersey + bib shorts | ₹15,000–₹30,000 | Dramatic comfort upgrade — Rapha, MAAP, or Assos.
 Apparel guide |

-| Rear radar light | ₹3,500–₹5,000 | Alerts you to approaching vehicles.
-Life-saving in Indian traffic.
+| Rear radar light | ₹3,500–₹5,000 | Alerts you to approaching vehicles — life-saving in Indian traffic.
 Radar guide |

 How to Ride Safely in Indian Traffic